How to find the best hotels to stay in San Francisco

 5. Nob Hill, the exclusive neighborhood of San Francisco

 Nob Hill is an elegant and quite exclusive neighborhood of San Francisco located next to Union Square.
 It's located on a hill, so it has those slopes so typical of San Francisco.
-This, although it may not seem like it, is also an advantage since several streetcar lines pass through here.
+This, although it may not seem like it, is also an advantage since several streetcar lines pass through here, so it's very well connected to San Francisco's public transportation system.

 Here live mostly wealthy families and you can find some of the best hotels in San Francisco, such as the Fairmont San Francisco, but you can also find more economical options (like the ones we show you in our recommendations).